This article was last updated by on

 • Water early in the morning so the leaves stay dry for the rest of the day.

-4. Lack of Foliage and Rusty Leaves
+4. Lack of Foliage & Rusty Leaves

 These issues arise from nutrient deficiencies or irregular fertilizing, and rusty leaves are caused by overfertilization.